-According to Medical Hypothesis, brainspotting is “psychotherapy based in the observation that the body activation experienced when describing a traumatic event has a resonating spot in the visual field.
+According to Medical Hypothesis, brainspotting is “psychotherapy based on the observation that the body activation experienced when describing a traumatic event has a resonating spot in the visual field.
 Holding the attention of that brainspot allows the processing of the traumatic event to flow until the body activation has cleared.”
 To accomplish this, the therapist needs information from you to get started.
-Once a therapist has some information, they can actively search for a brainspot to help the client process a previously unprocessed trauma.
+Once they have enough information, they can actively search for a brainspot to help the client process a previously unprocessed trauma.
 For teenagers, parents will have to permit brainspotting treatment before it can begin.

 A brainspotting appointment may look like this:

 - General Questions: The client will meet with the therapist for the first time.
 The therapist will ask general questions concerning why the client is seeking this form of therapy.
 In the case of teenagers, it may be something recommended by parents or other mental health professionals to help them work through trauma.

 - Focus: The therapist will next ask the client what they would like to talk about.
 It may take prompting if the client is nervous or can’t find a starting place.
 The therapist will try to help them focus on one thing at a time.